m4dh4t/DiscordBot/README.md

 How to build the bot locally for development from the git repository.

+Dependencies :
-Dependency: Node.js 12.0 or newer.
+- Node.js 12.0 or newer.
+- Python 3

  - Clone the repository to your working directory
  `git clone https://github.com/m4dh4t/DiscordBot.git`